Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Numerical results

 We then apply the procedure described above for the three types of sampling strategies considered.
 The sampling points are constructed knowing that \(T^{-1}u\) is an element of \(\mathcal{A}_{P}\).
 In other words, the optimal modal truncation parameter \(P^{*}=P\) (where \(P\) appears in~\eqref{eq:sol-surrogate}) is assumed to be known in this numerical experiment.
 The main purpose is to investigate the validity of Conjecture~\ref{conj:approx-conjecture}.
 We study here the convergence of the error with respect to the dimension of the approximation space \(M\).
 The number of sampling points on the boundary of the disk is set to \(S=2M\).

-The numerical results are given in Figure~\ref{fig:sol-surrogate_k16}.
+The numerical results are given in Figure~\ref{fig:sol-surrogate_k16} for the Sobol sampling strategy only.
 On the left panel we report the relative residual \(\mathcal{E}\), defined in~\eqref{eq:relative-error}, as a measure of the accuracy of the approximation.
 On the right panel we report the size of the coefficients, namely \(\|\boldsymbol{\xi}_{S,\epsilon}\|_{\ell^2} / \|u\|_{\mathcal{B}}\), as a measure of the stability of the approximation.

-The main observation is that the error quickly decays with respect to the ratio \(M/N(P) = M/(2P+1)\), which represents the ratio of the dimension of the approximation set over the dimension of the space the solution surrogate lives in.
-When \(P\) is large enough (say \(P \geq 2\kappa\) which remains moderate), the decay is relatively independent of \(P\).